Achala Main Page | Buddhist Iconography Main Page

 In the Kadam Tradition of Atisha, Achala is counted as one of the four principle deities (Kadam Lha Shi): Akshobhya, Avalokiteshvara, Tara and Achala.
 In this configuration of four, Achala has the same role as a meditational deity and remover of obstacles.

 Of the two Kriya Tantra practices, the Achala depicted in a kneeling posture was continued through many traditions but specially through the Sakya Tradition following the commentary by Lobpon Sonam Tsemo (1142-1182).
 The commentary is still in use today as the principal explanatory text.
 The practice of Achala in a standing posture was popularized by both Lord Atisha (982-1054) the founder of the Kadampa School followed by Mitra Yogin (12th - 13th century) famous for the text known as the Mitra Gyatsa.

 In the higher Tantras of Anuttarayoga there are three, possibly more, Tantras specific to Achala.
-The most famous of these Tantras is the Chandamaharoshana where the deity is in a kneeling posture while embracing a consort, surrounded by a retinue of eight mandala figures.
+The most famous of these is the Chandamaharoshana Tantra where the deity is depicted in a kneeling posture while embracing a consort, surrounded by a retinue of eight mandala figures.

 Jeff Watt 2-2003 [updated 9-2012, 12-2014, 8-2017, 10-2018]